Kriel, Mpumalanga

 Kriel (also known as Ga-Nala) is a town in Nkangala District Municipality in the Mpumalanga province of South Africa.
-The Kriel Power Station is located just outside town.
+The Kriel Power Station is located just outside the town.

 History

 With barter agreement between Carel Trichardt and King Sabusa of Swaziland, Carl Trichardt became owner of Eastern Highveld.
 In 1896, Paul Kruger donated the farm Onverwacht to two brothers, Willem and Pieter Grobler.
 During the same year two brothers Fasie and Fleetwood de Kock also played a big role in the history of this district.
 After the Peace Agreement in 1902, Fasie de Kock asked the Milner Government to open the first school in Kriel.
 Laerskool Onverwacht was opened on 31 July 1903 in a small Milner building with Mr R. McCloud as the Scottish headmaster.

 The first Postmaster was Mr. Koot Gilfillan.
 The post was brought by horse from Standerton to be sorted and delivered at Kriel Supply store.
 In 1947 a Post Office was built, this building can still be seen on the Kinross road.
 In 1973, after the discovery of the coalfields, Eskom was granted authorization to develop a residential area on the farm Roodebloem to provide housing and other facilities for the staff employed at the power station.
 In 1981 Mr. E.A.
 Steyn was appointed as the postmaster.
 The new post office opened and was named after the Magistrate of Bethal Mr. D.J.
 Kriel.

 The trekkers did not want to settle in the Highveld region, due to the shortage of fire wood.
 Little did they know they were standing on South Africa's largest coalfields.

 In 1973 Eskom was granted authorisation to develop a residential area on the farm Roodebloem to provide housing and other facilities for the staff employed at the power station.
 In 1975, a section of the farm Onverwacht was purchased by Eskom and the construction of Kriel Power Station started in September 1975.
 During February 1988, the Kriel area became part of the Transvaal Local Government Affairs Council.
 On 1 July 1990, Kriel was proclaimed as a Local Authority.

 Kriel Power Station was completed in 1979 and was the largest coal fired power station in the southern hemisphere at the time.
 Matla Power Station was completed in 1983 and is one of the largest coal fired power stations in the world.
 The economy around Kriel is largely based on producing electricity, although mining and agriculture also play an important role.

 In July 2013, local residents demanded the removal of the town from the jurisdiction of Emalahleni Local Municipality, over what they consider an extremely poor record of service delivery.